vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The transition of 1 to 2 calls forth the ‘incongruity’.

 This incongruity may be considered to have been solved when the image of the Daks.in. ām¯urti began to evolve an autonomy of its own, next to and indepen dent of that of Aghora/Bhairava.
-Given the fact that the central image in the garbhagr.ha is orientated towards the east, the image at the southern wall may be seen as an original ‘visualisation’ of the right side, expressing one aspect of the god enshrined, from whom it became spatially detacheḍBuddhist influ ences (e.g. the deer at Siva’s feet, the tree above his head) are discernible in ´ this process of iconographic composition.
+Given the fact that the central image in the garbhagr.ha is orientated towards the east, the image at the southern wall may be seen as an original ‘visualisation’ of the right side, expressing one aspect of the god enshrined, from whom it became spatially detached.
+Buddhist influ ences (e.g. the deer at Siva’s feet, the tree above his head) are discernible in ´ this process of iconographic composition.
 48

 The genesis of the iconic representation of the teaching Siva thus ended with ´ his ‘banishment’ outside the cultic sphere.
 The idea of the guru as the locus (sthāna) or support of the divinity was transferred onto the central cult object in the sanctum, the liṅga.
 Therewith the Daks.in. ām¯urti on the southern outer temple wall lost its original ritual setting.
 It became part of the iconographic programme of the Siva temple. ´